 How to avoid MLB.tv blackouts on PC

-It’s simple to avoid blackouts on MLB.tv if you’re watching on your PC via a browser such as Chrome or Firefox.
+It’s simple to get around MLB blackout if you’re watching on your PC via a browser such as Chrome or Firefox.
 Just follow these steps:

 - Sign up for a VPN service that has a good range of servers in different cities across the US, such as NordVPN.

 - Download and install the app, and complete the registration process.